jskov/action-nexus-publish/README.md

   This way you can exclude risk from all your project's (transitive) build and test dependencies, plus those from Maven/Gradle plugins that are not activated by publishing (if any?).

+* *How should I review the code, then?*
+  I would start with [action.yaml](./action.yaml) and verify that only the ['src/main/java'](./src/main/java) code is included.

+  Then I would go to the Action main class ([ActionNexusPublisher](./src/main/java/dk/mada/action/ActionNexusPublisher.java)) and just follow all branch points.

+  Pay attention to handling of environment variables (where your secrets will be) and what gets printed to the console.
+  Verify that no other external communication/execution happens that could leak the secrets.

+  And obviously be suspicious of my guidance :)

 * *Are you really this paranoid?*
   When it suits me.